-If you have multiple people in the same room.
-Everyone should have their own microphone, and that should go into a mixer.
+When you have multiple people in the same room as you.
+Everyone should get their own microphone, and have their own channel on a device?

 No. Now you can buy portable recording devices like the Zoom Podtrak P4 or the Rodecaster Pro from Rode.
 These have built-in mixers AND they act as a recorder and a USB interface to tie into your computer for remote interviews.
 Technology has advanced over the years, and the best part is the joy that was "mix minus" using a mixer has been eliminated.
 The new devices just do the hard work of setting up a mix-minus for you.

 Who Doesn't Need a Mixer?